KarthickRaja-Rajavel/steady-bem-python/README.md

 ![image alt](https://github.com/KarthickRaja-Rajavel/steady-bem-python/blob/main/figures/Thrust%20coefficient%20(Qblade%20vs%20Python).png?raw=true)

-The results demonstrate good agreement with QBlade over the investigated TSR range.
-Differences are attributed to modeling assumptions and implementation details associated with the steady-state BEM formulation.
+Good agreement with QBlade is observed for TSR ≤ 5.
+At higher TSR, the Python BEM solver shows noticeable overprediction of Cp and Ct, probably due to simplifications in the steady-state BEM formulation and differences in induction and high-loading (Glauert) corrections compared to QBlade, and the absence of hub loss factor.

 ## Input Data